0

 Eligible exhibitors

 Solo exhibitions are not accepted.
 If an individual artist submits a proposal, it needs to be on behalf of a group of artists or with a plan to select work from multiple artists.
 Organizations can apply with an exhibition proposal for a group show.
-Examples of eligible organizations are Colorado Creative Districts or the Art Students League.

 You will be responsible for: